• Skip to primary navigation

 • Roast the poblano peppers over your stove top flame until, rotating often, until the skins char and blister up, about 10 minutes.
 Alternatively, you can bake them in the oven until the skins blacken and blister, about 15 minutes.
 See the information above on how to roast poblano peppers.
 Cool and set the peppers into a plastic bag to steam.
 This will help loosen the skins.
 Most times I can just peel the skin right off without steaming.

-• Peel the charred skin from the roasted poblano peppers and slice them into strips about ¾ inch thick.
+• Peel the charred skin from the roasted poblano peppers, then remove the stems and seeds.
+Slice the poblanos into strips about ¾ inch thick.

-• Add the onion and cook about 5 minutes, until the onion strips are translucent and soften up.
+• Heat the oil in a large pan to medium heat.
+Add the onion and cook about 5 minutes, until the onion strips are translucent and soften up.

 • Add the poblano pepper strips and cook another minute, stirring.

-• Swirl in the crema and stir to incorporate.
+• Swirl in the crema and seasonings and stir to incorporate.

 • Stir in the melty cheese a bit at a time, constantly stirring, until it melts through.